 6. Do your research (it's never been easier)

 In that you're reading this at one of the foremost websites for car purchasers, online research is also intuitive.
 There is, at this point, an amazing amount of both information and perspective on new cars and their late-model alternatives.
-There are listings devoted to cars for teenagers, cars for students and cars for first-time buyers.
-Expert reviews, owner reviews and consumer guides should all be referenced.
-Once you've digested those, balance it with your gut instincts -- or those instincts of someone whose gut you trust.
-And be proactive; if you see someone with a car you have an interest in -- and they're not doing 90 miles per hour -- stop and ask them about their ownership experience.
+Once you've digested it all, balance it with your gut instincts — or those instincts of someone whose gut you trust.
+And be proactive; if you see someone with a car you have an interest in — and they're not doing 90 miles per hour — stop and ask them about their ownership experience.

 5. Locate a convenient dealer

 For most of car-selling history (we're talking to you, Karl) the act of buying a car for the first time has run akin to getting a colonoscopy for the first time: Come in, lay down, you're not gonna' feel a thing.
 But despite our almost inherent misgivings, the salesman on the showroom is closer to a normal person than you might think.
-Most of the abnormal ones -- we've heard from reliable sources -- end up selling something less precious; let your parents worry about them.
+Most of the abnormal ones — we've heard from reliable sources — end up selling something less precious; let your parents worry about them.
 And while new and late-model cars have never been more reliable, they still need attention and that attention should be easy to access.
-When weighing a couple of choices -- let's say Mazda3, Scion XB and Honda Civic -- compare dealer locations and, if all other things are equal, showroom environments.
+When weighing a couple of choices — let's say Mazda3, Kia Soul and Honda Civic — compare dealer locations and, if all other things are equal, showroom environments.
 We tend to stay away from dealerships where two-thirds of the sales staff is sitting or standing at the front entrance.

 4. Take a test drive